grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ### 4. Deploy Alloy with Helm

 Create a `values.yaml` with the configuration for the Alloy Helm chart.
-Copy the following contents into a file (for example, `values.yaml`) and deploy it with the command `helm upgrade --namespace alloy alloy grafana/alloy -f values.yaml`.
+Copy the following contents into a file, for example `values.yaml`.

 ```yaml
 # -- Overrides the chart's name.
 Used to change the infix in the resource names.